-PV installed capacity in the U.S. has been increasing steadily in the last twenty years, growing from a mere 393 MW in 2010 to nearly 116 GW at the end of March 2023.
+Solar photovoltaic generating capacity installed in the U.S. has been increasing steadily in the last twenty years, growing from a mere 393 MW in 2010 to over 146 GW at the end of March 2024.
 Figure 6-9 shows the annual and the cumulative installed capacity of PV systems in the U.S.

-Figure 6-9: Installed U.S. PV capacity (Data source: EIA [4, 14])
+Figure 6-9: Installed U.S. PV capacity (Data source: EIA [4, 13])

-The main factors behind this rapid expansion have been state and federal financial incentives, state renewable portfolio standards (RPS) with specific provisions for solar technologies and the declining costs of PV panels.
+The main factors behind this rapid expansion have been state and federal financial incentives, state renewable portfolio standards (RPS) with specific provisions for solar technologies, and the declining costs of PV systems.
 The decline in the cost of PV systems is described in Section 6.2 of this report.
 The thirty percent federal investment tax credit (ITC) is generally recognized as one the most important drivers of the rapid expansion in installed PV capacity in the U.S. The ITC was first enacted into law in the 2005 Energy Policy Act.
-In 2008, the federal government eliminated the \$2,000 cap on residential installations and permitted utilities and companies the alternative to access the credit.
+In 2008, the federal government eliminated the \$2,000 cap on residential installations and permitted utilities and companies access to the credit.

 Most recently the ITC was extended in August 2022 by the Inflation Reduction (IRA) to 2032 in two stages.
-The ITC in its current form was extended to include projects beginning construction before the end of 2024 and then at the beginning of 2025 a new Clean Electricity Investment Tax Credit (CEITC) kicks in and continues until the end of 2032.
-The IRA also expanded the production tax credit (PTC) which was also extended to the end of 2024 was expanded to include PV projects.
+The ITC in its current form was extended to include projects beginning construction before the end of 2024, and then at the beginning of 2025, a new Clean Electricity Investment Tax Credit (CEITC) kicks in and continues until the end of 2032.
+The IRA also expanded the production tax credit (PTC) which was also extended to the end of 2024 to include PV projects.
 In addition, PV projects qualify for the new Clean Electricity Production Tax Credit (CEPTC) which, like the CEITC, comes into effect at the beginning of 2025 and continues to the end of 2032.
 A more detailed presentation of the CEITC, the CEPTC and other incentives included in the Inflation Reduction Act is given in Section 1.4 of this report.

 At the state level, 29 states and the District of Columbia have a renewable portfolio standard.
 Figure 6-10 shows the states with renewable portfolio standards and goals.
-PV systems are the most common renewable energy technologies in use for residential customer-side distributed generation.
+PV systems are the most common renewable energy technology in use for residential customer-side distributed generation.

-Figure 6-10: Renewable portfolio standards and goals (Source: DSIRE [15])
+Figure 6-10: Renewable portfolio standards and goals (Source: DSIRE [14])

-Since January 2018 the U.S. has imposed import tariffs on solar panel imported from China.
-According to the Solar Energy Industry Association (SEIA) in their 2018 Year in Review report, the 3 percent drop in year-to-year annual PV installation in the U.S. between 2017 and 2018 could be attributed to the effect of these Section 201 tariffs.
-The four-year tariffs started at 30 percent in 2018 and were scheduled to drop by 5 percent per year until they expire in February 2022.
-In January 2022 the tariffs were extended for another two years, but their impact was mitigated by the doubling of the annual import threshold below which the imports did not apply to 5.5 GW [16, 17, 18].
+Since January 2018, the U.S. has imposed import tariffs on solar panels imported from China.
+The four-year Section 20112 tariffs started at 30 percent in 2018 and were scheduled to drop by 5 percent per year until they expired in February 2022.
+In January 2022 the tariffs were extended for another two years, but their impact was mitigated by the doubling of the annual import threshold below which the imports did not apply to 5.5 GW [15, 16, 17].

-&lt;sup>14 Section 201 is a commonly used shorthand for the trade remedies section of the Trade Act of 1974 that permits the president to raise tariffs and duties to provide temporary relief to domestic industries facing injury from imports.
+12 Section 201 is a commonly used shorthand for the trade remedies section of the Trade Act of 1974 that permits the president to raise tariffs and duties to provide temporary relief to domestic industries facing injury from imports.